-These buildings house members of the Division of Geological and Planetary Sciences, where researchers study the geophysics of Earth and other planets.
-In North Mudd, scientists investigate the impact of life on the chemical and physical evolution of Earth.
-This building is where Clair Patterson discovered that toxic lead could be found all over the globe.
-His findings and advocacy drove efforts to remove lead from gasoline, water pipes, and food containers, and to pass the Clean Air Act of 1970.
+North Mudd, named after a former vice president of Caltech's Board of Trustees, is where scientists study air and water quality as well as the plate tectonics of Earth's crust and the impact of life on the chemical and physical evolution of the planet.
+It was here that geochemist Clair Patterson discovered that highly toxic lead could be found essentially everywhere on Earth.
+His findings drove efforts to remove lead from gasoline and pass the Clean Air Act of 1970.